azagorowski/c-sharp-projects/README.md

-Login system with registration form connected to database built in PHP & MySQL based on "Pasja Informatyki" course.
+Login system in strategy game with registration form connected to database built in PHP & MySQL based on "Pasja Informatyki" course.